mark-mcdermott/drivetracks-wip-nuxt3/README.md

 - in a browser, go to your fly.io frontend app url.
 You should see the default Nuxt placeholder homepage.

 ### Set Bundler Version
+- TODO: I'm pretty sure this section can be deleted
 - check your bundler version - this is at the bottom of ~/app/backend/Gemfile.lock.
 We want it to say `2.4.19`.
 If it doesn't, try this:
   - `gem install bundler -v 2.4.19`
   - `bundle _2.4.19_ lock --update`